Characters of the Soulcalibur series: Introduced in Soulcalibur II

 In addition to the characters below, lesser storyline related characters were included in console versions of the title as unlockable characters, appearing as recurring enemies in the game's "Weapon Master Mode".
 Assassin and Berserker served as counterparts to previous characters Hwang and Rock.
 Both would later appear as boss enemies in Soulcalibur III, with Assassin's fighting style modified to utilize a kunai and Berserker modified into a smaller, fully armored warrior armed with a lance.
-Several generic Lizardmen also appear as recurring enemies and an unlockable character, utilizing an axe and shield fighting style that would be used by the original Lizardman in later appearances of the character.
+Several generic Lizardmen also appear as recurring enemies and an unlockable character.